niccolozanotti/niccolozanotti.com/README.md

-# Turning (Flavored) Markdown notes to a website : Quartz
+# Turning (Flavored) Markdown notes into a website : Quartz

 This repository is the source of my personal [website](https://niccolozanotti.com) where I hold my [Obsidian](https://obsidian.md)-taken notes.
 This work is based on the [Quartz](#the-quartz-project) project.